naveenshan01/PickerView/README.md

 # PickerView

-PickerView using UIAlertController with support of UIPickerView and UIDatePickerView
+Easy to integrate PickerView class using UIAlertController with support of UIPickerView and UIDatePickerView in Swift and objC.